The Oath (Singaporean TV series)

 The Oath (行医) is a medical drama produced by Wawa Pictures.
-It stars Christopher Lee, Jesseca Liu, Ix Shen, Ann Kok, Zhang Zhenhuan & Kate Pang as casts of the series.
+It stars Christopher Lee, Jesseca Liu, Ix Shen, Ann Kok, Zhang Zhenxuan, Yvonne Lim & Kate Pang as casts of the series.
 The drama follows a Chinese physician and a Western doctor on a complex medical case.

-The series premiered in Singapore on 25 October 2011, on Mediacorp Channel 8.
+The series premiered in Singapore on 25 October 2011 on Mediacorp Channel 8.
 This drama is the first Wawa Pictures drama to be broadcast on Channel 8.

 The series is available for streaming on Netflix.

-Synopsis
+Plot

-Two doctors with opposite approaches to treating patients clash on the job and must learn to trust each other's expertise, allowing love to bloom.
+Two medical doctors Wu Guo En and Yang Minfei with opposite approaches to treating patients clash on the job and must learn to trust each other's expertise, allowing love to bloom.